detomon/bliplay/SYNTAX.md

 r
 ```

 Where `a:c4` sets (attacks) the note C on octave 4, `s:4` advances the time by 4 steps and `r` releases the note.
-One step has a specific time unit which can be changed.
+One step has a specific time unit that can be changed.

 The command name and its arguments are separated by colons `:`.
-To write more compact code, commands can be seperated by semicolons and written on the same line:
+To write more compact code, commands may be separated by semicolons and written on the same line:

 ```blip
 a:c4;s:4;r
 ```

 Terminating semicolons are not required.
 Either line breaks or semicolons terminate a command.
-Whitespace is allowed around separator characters like `:` or `;`, so this is valid too:
+Whitespace is allowed around separator characters such as `:` or `;`, so this is valid too:

 ```blip
 a:c4; s : 4; r